Leaving your home

 How do I end my tenancy?

-If you're a current Council tenant and you're moving home, you must give four weeks notice in writing.
-The letter giving notice must be received on a Monday - your tenancy will end on the Sunday four weeks later.
+If you're a current Council tenant and you're moving home, you must give four weeks notice in writing, using a Notice to Quit form or a Notice of Termination form, depending on the type of tenancy you have.
+The form giving notice must be received on a Monday - your tenancy will end on the Sunday four weeks later.
 If it's not received on the Monday, you'll be charged an extra week's rent.

 How do I end a tenancy that’s not mine?